jbibel/Compression-Drawing/README.md

 This is a basic pen-like tool.
 - The `line size` slider adjusts the size of the line.
 It is on a scale of 1 to 100.
-- The `line opacity` silder adjusts how transparent the line is.
+- The `line opacity` slider adjusts how transparent the line is.
 It is on a scale of 1 to 100.

 ### Spray Tool
 <img src="readme-files/screenshots/3_drawSpray.png" width=500>

 This is a spray paint/air brush type of tool similar to ones found in MS Paint or Photoshop.
 - The `spray size` slider adjusts the diameter of the spray.
 It is on a scale of 1 to 100.
-- The `spray density` slider adjusts the density of spray particles from sparce to heavy.
+- The `spray density` slider adjusts the density of spray particles from sparse to heavy.
 It is on a scale of 1 to 100.
 - The `particle size` slider adjusts the size of the dots that make up the spray.
 It is on a scale of 1 to 10.
 - The `spray opacity` slider adjusts the transparency of the spray particles.
 It is on a scale of 1 to 100.